-We are all now keenly aware of the term 'new normal' but it's something I (and 1 in 6 couples) have been grappling with for years during infertility.
+We are all now keenly aware of the term 'new normal' but it's something that I (and 1 in 6 couples) have been grappling with for years during infertility.
 It's a constant struggle to find any kind of homeostasis for a significant amount of time, so that you can feel even a small amount of normal.

 The First Waves